Alba Adriatica–Nereto–Controguerra railway station

 Alba Adriatica–Nereto–Controguerra (Stazione di Alba Adriatica–Nereto–Controguerra) is a railway station serving the towns of Alba Adriatica, Nereto and Controguerra in the region of Abruzzo, Italy.
 The station is located on the Adriatic railway and the train services are operated by Trenitalia and Ferrovia Adriatico Sangritana.

+The train station opened in 1863 as the 'Tortoreto-Nereto-Controguerra'.

 Train services

 The station is served by the following service(s):